mohamedelshamy55/Booking-Home-Backend/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to our reviewers and coding partners.

 ## 📝 License